ajsmit/Basic_stats/docs/03-discriptive.md

-# Descriptive statistics: central tendency and dispersion
+# Descriptive statistics: A focus on measures of central tendency and dispersion

 > *"I think it is much more interesting to live with uncertainty than to live with answers that might be wrong."*